Presentation Skills Training Courses for Companies – High Impact Seminars for Teams

 I conduct my presentation skills training courses using the tools I learned in hundreds of acting classes.
 That means I make sure to give participants a safe space in which to play and take risks, and an experience that allows them to learn by watching, listening and—above all – doing.
 Sessions are content-rich, exhilarating and fun– and designed to nudge participants out of their comfort zones and into new areas of self-expression.

 I offer private, in-house training of varying lengths on topics like presentation skills, pitching techniques, or storytelling for business at your facility or a location of your choosing.
-(And if a webinar is easier for your team to manage, I can do that too).
+(And if an engaging, online, virtual training is easier for your team to manage, I can do that too).

 Searching for an In-House Presentation Skills Workshop for Your Team

 Clients hire me for private, in-house presentation skills training courses of varying lengths at their facility or a location of their choosing.
-Topics include Presentation Skills training and related subjects like PowerPoint best practices, Storytelling for Business, Pitching Techniques for more effective networking, and Improvisation tools for spontaneous speaking.
+Topics include Presentation Skills training and related subjects like PowerPoint best practices, Storytelling for Business, Pitching Techniques for more effective networking, Creating and Delivering Virtual Presentations, and Improvisation tools for spontaneous speaking.
 I also offer Stop Playing Small, a training session for women who want to be seen and heard more effectively in the workplace.

 Each of my presentation skills training courses is described in detail below, so please scroll, scroll, scroll.